future-architect/eslint-plugin-vue-scoped-css/README.md

 ## Configs

-This plugin provides 3 predefined configs:
+This plugin provides some predefined configs:

 - `plugin:vue-scoped-css/base` - Settings and rules to enable this plugin
 - `plugin:vue-scoped-css/recommended` - `/base`, plus rules for better ways to help you avoid problems for Vue.js 2.x